-To set up your platform for your WordPress integration, you will first need configure the API and SSO app.
+To set up your platform for your WordPress integration, you will first need to configure the API and SSO app.
 Access the Admin Menu from the gear icon.
 Then, find the API and SSO section in the menu and press the Manage subitem.

-On the Settings page for the API and SSO app, stay in the SSO tab, then flag the option in the first section to Enable SSO with a third party software through a token.
+On the Settings page for the API and SSO app, stay in the SSO tab, then flag the option in the first section to Enable SSO with third-party software through a token.
 Then, type in a secret token hash of your choice and press Save Changes.
 Now you’re ready to set up the WordPress app.

 Managing the WordPress App Info in Docebo

 To configure your WordPress app, access the Admin Menu from the gear icon.
 Then, find the WordPress section in the menu and press the Settings subitem.
 On this page, you will see all of the information provided by your LMS that will be used for your plugin.